Tryibion/FlaxSimpleCoroutines/README.md

 ```

 ## Important classes
-- `SimpleCoroutine` - a static class used to interact with he ccoroutine system.
+- `SimpleCoroutine` - a static class used to interact with the ccoroutine system.

 ## Built in Yield Instructions
 - `WaitForSeconds` - waits a defined number of seconds before continuing.
-- `WaiForFrames` - waits for a defined number of frames before continuing.
+- `WaiForFrames` - waits a defined number of frames before continuing.
 - `WaitForNextFrame` - similar to `yield return null` and waits to continue until the next frame.
 - `WaitUntil` - waits until the passed in Func returns true before continuing.
 - `WaitWhile` - waits until the passed in Func returns false before continuing.